lisaswindler/bamazon/README.md

 [![Bamazon Demo Video](bamazon.png)](https://youtu.be/0GPg0lCjxj8 "Bamazon Demo")

 ## In the manager app, you can:
-* View all products and their details in the inventory
+* View all products and their details in the inventory.
-* View only the low inventory items (fewer than 5 in stock)
+* View only the low inventory items (fewer than 5 in stock).
-* Update the stock of any item
+* Update the stock of any item.
-* Add new products, along with their prices, department, and stock quantity, to the database
+* Add new products, along with their prices, department, and stock quantity, to the database.

 ## Technologies Bamazon incorporates:
 * Node, including these packages:
     * [mysql](https://www.npmjs.com/package/mysql): to connect to the Sequel Pro database.
     * [inquirer](https://www.npmjs.com/package/inquirer): for prompting the user with questions and receiving user input.
-    * Javascript: written by Lisa Campbell
+    * Javascript: written by Lisa Campbell.